kellpossible/cargo-i18n/README.md

 ## Contributing

-Pull-requests are welcome, but for design changes it is preferred that you create a GitHub first to discuss it before implementation.
+Pull-requests are welcome, but for design changes it is preferred that you create a [GitHub issue](https://github.com/kellpossible/cargo-i18n/issues) first to discuss it before implementation.
 You can also contribute to the localization of this tool via:

 + [POEditor - cargo-i18n](https://poeditor.com/join/project/J7NiRCGpXa)
 + [POEditor - i18n-build](https://poeditor.com/join/project/BCW39cVoco)

 Or you can also use your favourite `po` editor directly to help with localizing the files located in [i18n/po](./i18n/po) and [i18n-build/i18n/po](./i18n-build/i18n/po).

-To add a new language, you can make a request via a GitHub issue, or submit a pull request adding the new locale to [i18n.toml](https://github.com/kellpossible/cargo-i18n/blob/master/i18n.toml) and generating the associated new po files using `cargo i18n`.
+To add a new language, you can make a request via a GitHub issue, or submit a pull request adding the new locale to [i18n.toml](https://github.com/kellpossible/cargo-i18n/blob/master/i18n.toml) and generating the associated new `po` files using `cargo i18n`.

-Translations of this `README.md` file are also welcome, and can be submitted via pull request.
+Translations of this [README.md](./README.md) file are also welcome, and can be submitted via pull request.
+Just name it `README.md.lang`, where `lang` is the locale code (see [List of ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)).

 ## Authors